roixa/RoixArchitectureTemplates/README.md

 Create base classes and the first screen and the repository, and configure resourses, manifest, .gradle files.

 2. Screen:
-Add view (activity or fragment), vievmodel, interactor.And resolving in a DI tree.
+Add view (activity or fragment), vievmodel, interactor.
+And resolving in a DI tree.
-There is able to provide repository inside the template.
+There is able to provide repository in interactor inside the template.
 Screen can be list, toolbar, base etc.

 3. Repository:
 Add repository class-interface pair.